Mteixeira88/Clip-To-Cloud/README.md

 ### What about synced devices?
 How do you keep my clips safe?

-When you accept a device on your main device, the devices will communicate with a private and secure connection where the encryption key is transmitted between them.
+When you accept a device on your main device, the devices will communicate with a private and secure connection where the encryption key is transmited between them.

 #### But wait, if the encryption key is transmmited, even using a private and secure connection, can't someone hack the system and get my encryption key?